Youth Education

 Scouting meets Birding

-On April 10th, two of our field trip leaders, Rich Nicholson and Bill Scoggins, were kind enough to assist a Scout Troop from Pleasant Hill earn their birding merit badge.
+In 2010, two of our field trip leaders, Rich Nicholson and Bill Scoggins, were kind enough to assist a Scout Troop from Pleasant Hill earn their birding merit badge.
 These two met with the troop and some of their parents at Coyote Hills to assist the Troop Leader in helping the boys meet their requirements to earn this badge.
 In addition to learning how to use and care for binoculars, the boys had to identify at least 20 different species of birds and connect the call or song of at least 5 to the bird.
 The boys seemed to have a great time finding the birds and the highlight of the day for many of them was seeing an American Coot with a chick.
 Many questioned how the baby could look so different from the adult.
 A few of the boy's parents were amazed at how many birds they actually saw on the 1 ½ mile walk and were sure they wouldn't have noticed nearly as many without the assistance of our two helpful leaders.
 This exposure just may have started another person or two down the great path of birding.
 Special Kudos to both Rich and Bill and hopefully we'll have more opportunities like this in the future to expand the birding population.
-Photos from this event can be seen in the photo gallery.

 Mona Brauer, Field Trip Chair